 The key is to forget it is an interview, and pretend you are working on solving a client situation and you should be fine.

 The "goal" is not to beat everyone else in the group.

 The goal is to help the group succeed.

 If the group consists of people who meander analytically -- can't form a hypothesis, can't come up with an issue tree, can't come up with MECE issue tree, can't figure out what data would be needed to test a hypothesis -- then take the lead and help the rest of the team through the process... but do not leave them behind.
 Instead, bring them along.

-If they are good at the process, the work with the rest of the team to advance the joint problem solving process.
+If they are good at the process, then work with the rest of the team to advance the joint problem-solving process.
 The goal is to demonstrate you can do the job and you are someone nice enough that the interviewers would want to work with you.
 The goal is not to make everyone else look bad or to "beat" them.